 As the health emergency forced the world into lockdown, businesses adapted as fast as they could to cater for cooped-up customers and create alternative revenue streams.

 One route taken, particularly evident in FMCG, has been the creation of a new generation of direct-to-consumer initiatives.
 It’s happened on both sides of the Atlantic.

 In the US, PepsiCo launched PantryShop.com and Snacks.com earlier this month.
-The first retail ‘kits’ themed around everything from essentials to hydration, and the second ‘snack packs’ of items such as Doritos and cookies.
+The first retail ‘kits’ themed around everything from essentials including breakfast bars to workouts including protein shakes, and the second ‘snack packs’ of items such as Doritos and cookies.

 In the UK, Heinz to Home made its debut during the lockdown, offering ‘bundles’ of the food giant’s lines.
 The selections include a bundle of baby food and an essentials collection of beans and soups.

 “These are all instances of agile response in a time of massive disruption.
 Will they in turn disrupt retailers’ role in the distribution of food?”

 It’s not just brands that have been opening up direct-to-consumer channels.
 UK wholesaler Bidfood, for instance, began delivering to home and created a click-and-collect service for shoppers.

 These are all instances of agile response in a time of massive disruption.
 Will they, in turn, disrupt retailers’ role in the distribution of food?

 Can any of them become a grocery equivalent of Dollar Shave Club, the razor subscription service that Unilever ended up paying $1bn for in 2016?